zachdean/ynab-reporting-pipeline/README.md

 After the values are collected, they need to be stored in the create Azure Key Vault.
 Deploy the infrastructure to get the values properly in KeyVault and app settings.

+## Power BI

+to get started with Power BI, open the FinancialSnapshot.xxxx template, set the storage account name, and use your Azure Credentials to authorize the storage account.

 # Ingestion (Bronze Tier)

 Note: to use mocked data, change the function application settings `YNAB_BASE_ENDPOINT` to `https://<functionName>.azurewebsites.net/api/mocks/`.
 This load static files from the function itself that should demonstrate the pipeline